North Carolina is home to some of the best restaurants in the country, but here you also have the opportunity for a more

 5 For a Healthier DietDeMarco Studio in WilmingtonSee on map

 Chef and personal trainer Kevin DeMarco follows a straightforward philosophy when it comes to diet and exercise – the 60/40 rule that an optimal healthy lifestyle is achieved by 60 percent healthy eating and 40 percent exercise.
-To help clients maintain their healthy physique outside of the gym, Chef DeMarco leads cooking classes for up to 12 students in his home studio one Saturday every other month.
+To help clients maintain their healthy physique outside of the gym, Chef DeMarco leads cooking classes for up to 12 students in his home studio about once per season.
 Classes are a combination of demos and hands-on cooking, covering topics like spices, wine pairings and holiday hors d’oeuvres.

 Plan it: Classes start at $125 per person.